biobase-ai/biobase/supabase/functions/og-images/README.md

 # Open Graph (OG) Image Generator

-Generate OG Images for the sites at biobase.
+Generate OG Images for the sites at supabase.

 ## How to use